Clifford537/Clifford537/README.md

 # Hi there, I'm Clifford 👋

 ## 🌟 About Me
-I'm a passionate **MERN Stack Developer** and **Python Developer** based in **[Your Location]**.
+I'm a passionate **MERN Stack Developer** and **Python Developer** based in **[Kisumu]**.
 I enjoy building full-stack applications and solving problems using modern web technologies.
 With a solid foundation in both front-end and back-end development, I'm always looking to learn and implement new tools and frameworks.

 - 🔭 Currently working on **[Kazi Connect project]**
 - 🌱 Learning more about **[DevOps ]**